 Members are encouraged to take advantage of the mail order pharmacy benefit for cost-savings, convenience and safety.
 For most members, you will pay 2 times the 30-day co-pay for a 90-day supply, enjoying the cost-savings of one month supply.
 With mail order pharmacy, members can fill their prescriptions by mail, phone, fax or online at anytime and can enjoy the convenience of prescriptions being delivered to the address of their choice.
 And, if members are taking multiple medications on a regular basis, the pharmacy will track your medications and monitor strength, dosage and any potential interactions to help keep you safe and healthy.
-You can learn more about mail order pharmacy on the Frequently Asked Questions page.
+You can learn more about our in-network mail order pharmacy services here.

 What is a prescription co-payment and/or co-insurance?

 A prescription co-payment and/or co-insurance is the portion of the covered drug that you are required to pay each time you fill a prescription, HometownRx pays the remainder.
 Usually, the co-payment is a flat dollar amount, and the co-insurance is a percentage amount of the drug cost.
 There are usually different co-payments for the generic, brand formulary, and brand non-formulary drugs.
 Check your Evidence of Coverage (EOC) for your specific co-payment information.

 Some plans may have a pharmacy benefit deductible, which is the set dollar amount which must be paid by you for each calendar year for covered prescriptions before your co-payments, and/or co-insurance apply.